2lindell/advent/docs/source.txt

 	if the giant clam is discovered, say [M119]"You can't fit this five-foot oyster through that little passage!";
 	otherwise say [M118]"You can't fit this five-foot clam through that little passage!"

-[O14+O15]A giant clam is a thing in In_Shell_Room with printed name "giant [if discovered]oyster[otherwise]clam". [ccr]"A giant bivalve of some kind."
+[O14+O15]A giant clam is a thing in In_Shell_Room with printed name "giant [if discovered]oyster[otherwise]clam" and description [ccr]"A giant bivalve of some kind."
 The clam can be discovered.
 The clam can be hinted.
 Understand "oyster/bivalve" as the clam.
 Rule for printing the name of the giant clam while taking inventory: say "giant [if discovered]oyster  >GROAN!<[otherwise]clam  >GRUNT!<".
 Rule for writing a paragraph about the giant clam:
 	if the clam is discovered, say [O15D0]"There is an enormous oyster here with its shell tightly closed.";
 	otherwise say [O14D0]"There is an enormous clam here with its shell tightly closed."
-Instead of opening the giant clam, try unlocking the clam with the player.
+Instead of opening the giant clam:
+	if the location encloses the trident:
+		say "(with [the trident])[command clarification break]";
-Instead of unlocking the clam with something:
+		try unlocking the clam with the trident;
+	otherwise:
 		if the clam is discovered, say [M123]"You don't have anything strong enough to open the oyster.";
 		otherwise say [M122]"You don't have anything strong enough to open the clam."
+Instead of unlocking the clam with something:
+	if the clam is discovered, say [M123M]"That's not strong enough to open the oyster.";
+	otherwise say [M122M]"That's not strong enough to open the clam."
 Instead of unlocking the clam with the trident:
 	if the clam is discovered:
-		if the player encloses the clam, say [M121]"I advise you to put down the oyster before opening it.  >WRENCH!<";
+		if the player encloses the clam, say [M121]"I advise you to put down the oyster before opening it.  >WRENCH!<[line break]";
 		otherwise say [M125]"The oyster creaks open, revealing nothing but oyster inside.
 It promptly snaps shut again.";
 	otherwise:
 		if the player encloses the clam:
 			say [M120]"I advise you to put down the clam before opening it.  >STRAIN!<";
+			say line break;
 		otherwise:
 			now the noun is discovered;
 			move pearl to In_A_Cul_De_Sac;
 			say [M124]"A glistening pearl falls out of the clam and rolls away.
 Goodness, this must really be an oyster.
 (I never was very good at identifying bivalves.)
 Whatever it is, it has now snapped shut again.";
 			rule succeeds.
 Instead of attacking the giant clam, say [M150]"The shell is very strong and is impervious to attack."
-After taking the giant clam when the location is in End Game Area, say [O15D1]"Interesting.
+After taking the not handled giant clam when the location is in End Game Area, say [O15D1]"Interesting.
 There seems to be something written on the underside of the oyster."
 Instead of reading or examining the handled giant clam in End Game Area:
 	unless the giant clam is hinted:
 		say [M192]"Hmmm, this looks like a clue, which means it'll cost you 10 points to read it.
 Should I go ahead and read it anyway?";